ndtho8205/xps9570-debian-bspwm/README.md

 - Carefully follow the installation instructions.
 - _Detect network hardware_: A warning message may appear (missing firmware file `ath10k/pre-cal-pci-000`).
 Just ignore since it won't affect the network connection.
-The installation will connect to the WiFi successfully.
+The installer will connect to the WiFi successfully.
 - _Software selection_: choose only `standard system utilitites`.
 - Finish the installation and reboot to Debian.
-Since we did not install any desktop environment, a terminal will be showed instead.
+Since we did not install any desktop environment, a virtual terminal will be showed instead.
 - Login with your username and password.

 ## Things To Do Right After Installation

-- Switch to `root` account to run commands
+- Start a interactive shell as the `root` user to run commands

   ```sh
   su -